 - how we, FP&A professionals, can build such a partnering.

-For this article’s purpose, let us take one of the FP&A key resources as an example: data and information.
+For this article, let us take one of the FP&A key resources as an example: data and information.
 So, as a first step, let us identify your data and information partners.

 Specifying your data and information partners

 Each group of partners has its own concerns and needs.
-Therefore, you will need to invent a matching communication style for each group to reach your business partnering goals.
+Therefore, you must invent a matching communication style for each group to reach your business partnering goals.

 Let’s first look at ‘information.’
-Information is one of the main resources that would deliver the FP&A value proposition.
-It is the foundation for the support you offer your company’s decision-makers in the process of decision making.
+Information is one of the primary resources that would deliver the FP&A value proposition.
+It is the foundation for the support you offer your company’s decision-makers in the process of decision-making.

-To get meaningful information, you need reliable data from your ‘key suppliers’.
+You need reliable data from your ‘key suppliers’ to get meaningful information.
 Your key data suppliers are the major business departments.
-To process this data into information, you might need to reach out to the data management, and IT functions for their support.
+To process this data into information, you might need to contact the data management and IT functions for their support.

-So, basically, you play a key balancing role in the ‘supply and demand’ data-information chain.
+So, basically, you play a crucial balancing role in the ‘supply and demand data-information chain.

-So far, we identified three groups of your business partners that play different roles in the data-information chain: business decision-makers, business functions that deliver information, and IT function.
+So far, we have identified three groups of your business partners that play different roles in the data-information chain: business decision-makers, business functions that deliver information, and IT functions.